More than half of Afghans face 'acute' food crisis: UN agencies - RFI

 Asked about the humanitarian crisis, Taliban spokesman Zabihullah Mujahid told AFP on Sunday: "We are trying to get our people out of the current situation and help them.
 Global humanitarian aid has also arrived."

 "We are trying to arrange and distribute, including food and clothing.
-All worries will be resolved," he promised.
+All worries will be resolved," he added.

 "Regarding the drought, we hope to have a wet winter.
 But if the drought continues we will take appropriate measures in the spring."